 I use techniques to suit your individual needs.
 I provide emotional support in a non-judgmental way and I will listen to you unconditionally with empathy, care and respect.

-I am bilingual in English and Cantonese.
+I welcome people from all walks of life.
 I understand the Chinese cultural background and have experience with clients from other diverse cultural communities.

-I am a registered member of the BACP (British Association for Counselling & Psychotherapy) and I adhere to their ethical framework for good practice.
+I am an accredited registered member of the BACP (British Association for Counselling & Psychotherapy) and I adhere to their ethical framework for good practice.

 "When we are no longer able to change a situation - we are challenged to change ourselves"